 Rare-earth magnets should not be used as toys, games, puzzles, jewelry, manipulative or construction desk toys, and sculptures.
 Rare-earth magnets should not be used for mental stimulation or stress relief or any other novelty application that would trivialize their inherent hazard.

 Rare-Earth magnets are fragile and can break easily.
+Broken magnets are sharp and can cause cuts.
 These magnets will become demagnetized when exposed to high heat.
 These magnets are powerful and can accelerate at high speeds toward each other and toward ferrous material.
 When these magnets come together quickly, they can shatter and break sending particles at speed.
 These magnets can also pinch strongly if allowed to come together against the skin.
 You should always wear gloves and eye protection when handling large magnets.
 Very large magnets can pose a crushing hazard and should not be handled.

 Pull force descriptions on this site are estimates based on ideal conditions and should not be used in application design.
 Variations in iron content, thickness, temperature and surface finish and condition will all reduce these ratings.
 Magnets should never be used to lift objects over people.